Mohammadjamiu/tahugo/content/networking/what-are-the-different-causes-of-transmission-impairments.md

 ## Causes of transmission impairments

 There are three types of transmission impairments which you can recall as {{< ste >}} DAN {{</ ste >}}.
 As in “DAN is the cause of transmission impairment”.
-Where D is distortion, A is attenuation and N is noise, so let discuss each below;
+Where D is distortion or dispersion, A is attenuation and N is noise, so let discuss each below;

 1. {{< ste >}} Distortion {{</ ste >}}

    Distortion means a deformation in the shape of a signal.
    It can occur due to different signals mixing up and the rate at which they travel are different which leads to different phase (hence different waveforms).

+   In optics fiber communication, distortion can be termed to be <a class="links-to-article" href="/networking/what-is-dispersion-in-optical-fiber-and-the-types/">dispersion</a> loss.

    <img loading="lazy" src="/images/distortion_1.webp" alt="transmission impairment due to distortion">